julianfaraway/brinla/docs/examples/index.md

 # Linear Mixed Model Examples

+*See <https://github.com/julianfaraway/rexamples> for updated versions of these examples.
+The estimation procedure in INLA has changed since the output in the examples below was produced resulting in some noticeable changes.
+I keep these here for comparison purposes*

-These come from my [Extending Linear Models with R](http://people.bath.ac.uk/jjf23/ELM/index.html) book.
+These come from my [Extending Linear Models with R](https://julianfaraway.github.io/faraway/ELM/) book.
 I demonstrate these methods for each of the examples in the text.
 You'll need to read the text for more background on datasets and the interpretations or you can just look at the help pages for the datasets.
 I've focussed attention on the